 You can either buy the software outright for one PC and use it forever, getting security updates but not program upgrades, or you can buy a subscription for a year that will work on upto 5 PCs and get both security updates and program upgrades.

-- Buying the software on subscription means you want to buy Microsoft Office 365.
+- Buying the software on subscription means you want to buy Microsoft 365.

-If you buy Office 2013, you get a licence to use the program on one PC forever.
-When you replace your PC, you keep the software and can use it on the new PC, but you can’t use it on two PCs at the same time (and no, you can’t alternate between two PCs either).
+If you buy Office 2021, you get a licence to use the program on one PC forever – but receive only security updates until October 2026.
+You shouldn’t use it after that – it’ll be dangerous.
+If you replace your PC before then, you can keep the software and use it on the new PC, but you can’t use it on two PCs at the same time.
+The version and features of the Office applications don’t change.

 No matter which licence of Office 2013 you buy, you’ll keep Office 2013 forever: when Microsoft release the next version of Office, you won’t get an upgrade.
 You’ll only get security and stability updates for Office 2013.

-Either the home or the business Office 365 licences are bought in year chunks: you can buy them from Microsoft directly, or from PC manufacturers like Novatech, or from mailorder places like Amazon.
+Microsoft 365 licences are bought in year-long chunks: you can buy them from Microsoft directly, or from mailorder places like Amazon.
 However you buy it, there is no CD – you download it.
-If you buy from Novatech you might get a card with a licence key on it, but if you buy from Amazon you just get a licence key in an email.
+If you buy it in a shop you might get a card with a licence key on it, but if you buy from Amazon you just get a licence key in an email.
+Either way, you’ll download and install the software over the internet.

-- If you’re a home user, you can get Office 365 Home which is valid for upto five PCs for a year.
+- If you have a family or housemates to share with, you can get Microsoft 365 Family which is valid for upto five PCs for a year.
 It gives you Word, Excel, Outlook, PowerPoint, Publisher, Outlook and Access for about £65 per year from Amazon (it’s £79 from Microsoft)

 Instead of paying £79.99 to Microsoft, you can instead buy another year’s service for about £65 from Amazon.
 You’ll end up with exactly the same thing – a year’s extra service added onto your existing licence, you just give £15 less to Amazon than you do Microsoft.